Surviving ‘survival mode’

 Did you ever go through one of those seasons where you felt like you were just treading water?
 You made no progress.
 You literally fought with everything you had to keep up with life.
 I am sure most people would answer yes to this question.
 I often hear moms talk about their being in “survival mode,” trying to get through each day with everyone still alive by bedtime.

-Of course, big events can throw a family into survival mode, like a major illness or new baby.
+Of course, big events can throw a family into survival mode, like a major illness or a new baby.
 During events like these, people often drop off meals or help in various ways.
 But how do we survive survival mode when no one brings those meals or no one notices you need some help?
 When everyone has the stomach bug and you haven’t left your house in 2 weeks?
 Or when you are beyond exhausted, with no break in sight?

 I think the key to making it through is to simplify.
-Think about what your family really NEEDS done during the day.
+Think about what your family really NEEDS to get done during the day.
 In most cases, it comes down to food and clean clothing.

 Do one load of laundry a day.
 I throw a load in every morning and usually get around to putting it in the drier when I let the dog out from the laundry room.
 I fold it in the evening when I watch TV, and then it sits in the bedroom until the following night when the kids are getting ready for bed.
 While they get ready for bed, I put away our laundry or have them put theirs away.
 It is so routine at this point that I rarely think about laundry.